bkhunter/c391Project/README.md

 Please read help.html if you have questions about using our website.

+For information what the resources we used: please read Resources.txt

 ### Team : ###
 * Boyan Peychoff
 * Victor Olivares